‘DWTS’ Cast 2017: BTS Footage Will Get You Ready For Season 24 Premiere

 A post shared by Witney Carson McAllister (@witneycarson) on

 Dancing With The Stars‘ resident red-headed beauty Sharna Burgess will be kicking things off with professional bull rider, Bonner Bolton, tonight.
-Team “DenimnDiamonds” is ready to heat things up and Sharna is really excited to compete for that Mirror Ball Trophy with her new partner.
+Team “DenimnDiamonds” is ready to heat things up, and Sharna is really excited to compete for that Mirror Ball Trophy with her new partner.

 This cowboy has been workin his butt off in rehearsals!! #teamdenimndiamonds